ruanyf/webpack-demos/README.md

 ## Demo08: HTML Webpack Plugin and Open Browser Webpack Plugin ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo08))

-This demo show you how to load 3rd-party plugins.
+This demo shows you how to load 3rd-party plugins.

 [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) could create `index.html` for you, and [open-browser-webpack-plugin](https://github.com/baldore/open-browser-webpack-plugin) could open a new browser tab when Webpack loads.